 Global architect firms are devising video marketing strategies that echo their local core.

-In San Francisco, where business development rules supreme, a firm collaborated with local artists to produce video installations displayed at urban planning expos and Burning Man alike.
-In Los Angeles, a video series that harmonizes architecture with enduring living made an appearance on an eco-centric web series, drawing inquiries from none other than Hollywood elites.
+In San Francisco, where innovation rules supreme, a firm collaborated with local artists to produce video installations displayed at urban planning expos and Burning Man alike.
+In Los Angeles, a video series that harmonizes architecture with sustainable living made an appearance on an eco-centric web series, drawing inquiries from none other than Hollywood elites.

 Down in San Diego, amid marine-inspired competitors, local firms leverage video translation to accentuate oceanic conservatory designs at architectural expositions and surfer gatherings.